Police pushed the protesters behind barriers to clear the entrance, and the demonstrators dispersed after about a half hour.

 K. Scott Roy, vice president of government and regulatory affairs for Range Resources, described the campaign as an attempt "to not take the approach that other industries have taken - to be dismissive of what we perceive to be nonlegitimate concerns.
 Our desire is to be responsible to all those concerns."

-Industry executives were flanked by Michael Krancer, the secretary of the Department of Environmental Protection, and three members of the Pennsylvania Public Utility Commission.
+Industry executives were flanked by Michael Krancer, secretary of the Department of Environmental Protection, and three members of the Pennsylvania Public Utility Commission.

 Krancer, whose department regulates drilling activity, said it was "very appropriate" for him to appear on stage with industry representatives.
 "It's all about listening," he said.
 "It's all about disclosure."